Interactive islands

 </div>

-Web Components are a lightweight, standards-based alternative to interactive islands, ideal for simple interactivity.
-They enhance static HTML with JavaScript but do not re-render based on internal state, keeping the implementation minimal.
+Web Components offer a lightweight, standards-based alternative to islands for simple interactivity.
+They enhance static HTML with JavaScript but do not re-render based on internal state.

 <div class="zen-toggle">